JuliaDynamics/DrWatson.jl/docs/src/project.md

 This can "just work" (TM) because of the following principles:

 1. **Your science project is also a [Julia project](https://julialang.github.io/Pkg.jl/v1/environments/) defined by a `Project.toml` file.** This way the project tracks the used packages (and their versions) and can be shared with any other Julia user.
-2. **You first activate this project environment before running any code.** This way you ensure that your project run on the specified package installation (instead of the global one)See [Activating a Project](@ref) for ways to do this.
+2. **You first activate this project environment before running any code.** This way you ensure that your project runs on the specified package installation (instead of the global one).
+See [Activating a Project](@ref) for ways to do this.
 3. **You use the functions `scriptdir`, `datadir`, etc. from DrWatson** to navigate your project (see [Navigating a Project](@ref)).

+Importantly, our suggested project setup was designed to be fully reproducible, see [Reproducibility](@ref).

 ## Default Project Setup